 Our article on unfair dismissal, paycuts and bullying because of coronavirus health and safety issues at work explains in more detail the above health and safety issues and practical implications of sections 44 and 100 of the Employment Rights Act 1996.

 Other instances where the two year rule doesn’t always apply

 Monaco Solicitors have negotiated very high value settlements for people with less than two years’ service who don’t fall into any of the above exception categories.
 They tend to be in cases where:

 - The employee is very well paid and the company wants to “do the right thing’ for them.
 This latter scenario usually means that the employer doesn’t want to get a reputation in their field for treating highly-paid employees poorly, which will make it difficult for them to attract the best talent in the future.

 - The employee is employed in a commercially sensitive position and the company wishes them to enter into a settlement agreement in order to sign up to restrictions post-termination (such as a restrictive covenant), and the company is willing to pay for this.

-Can I still negotiate a settlement agreement without two years’ service?
+Can you still negotiate a settlement agreement without two years’ service?

-Of course, there will always be other scenarios which will mean that a settlement agreement and a severance package complete with ex gratia payment will be achievable; however, based on our experience, if an employee does not have two years’ service or fall into one of the above three categories, the chances of achieving a settlement are low.
+Having said that, there will always be other scenarios where a settlement agreement and a severance package – complete with ex gratia payment – will be achievable.
+But whilst we are optimists, we are also realistic and our experience suggests that, if you don’t have two years’ service or don’t fall into any of the above exception categories, the chances of your achieving a settlement are not very good.

-Having said that, if you have been in your present employment for less than two years and are not sure whether or not you are entitled to a settlement payment, get in touch and we will let you know if we can help you.
+If you have been in your present employment for less than two years and are not sure whether or not you are entitled to a settlement payment, get in touch to see if we can help you.